k4l4shnik0pyw/Python-FUD-Stealer/README.md

 - Victim's webcam screenshot
 - Victim's screen (screenshot)

+**When the infos recovery finished, a fake error appears on the victim's screen**

 ### ⚠️ Disclaimer
 This project is provided for educational and experimental purposes only.
 The use of this code for malicious activities, including but not limited to stealing data, collecting private information without consent, or any other illegal activity, is strictly prohibited and may result in severe legal consequences.